-We are excited about the progress we’ve had with this model over the last six years and we rely heavily on our Resident Directors to shape, implement, and assess our curriculum model.
-Resident Directors focus on in-depth relationships with resident and Resident Advisors through a multitude of strategies/lesson plans.
+We rely heavily on our Resident Directors to shape, implement, and assess our curriculum model.
+Resident Directors focus on in-depth relationships with residents and Resident Advisors through a multitude of strategies/lesson plans.
 Additionally, there is a constant assessment and feedback process by which we measure the learning taking place in our residence halls, and much of that is facilitated by our Resident Directors.
-Under the oversight of the Assistant Director of Residential Learning and the Associate Director of Residence Education, the Residence Education department attempts to work collaboratively to provide our residents an intentional, meaningful, and engaging residential experience.

 OUR RESIDENTIAL CURRICULUM MODEL